MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-row-definitions.md

 > [!NOTE]
 > The sample finance reports in [!INCLUDE[prod_short](includes/prod_short.md)] aren't ready to use out of the box.
 Depending on how you set up your G/L accounts, dimensions, G/L account categories, and budgets, adjust the sample row and column definitions and the finance reports that use them to match your setup.

-## Use G/L account categories to change the layout of your financial statements
+## <a name="use-gl-account-categories-to-change-the-layout-of-your-financial-statements"></a>Use G/L account categories to change the layout of your financial statements

 You can use G/L account categories to change the layout of your financial statements.
 For example, after you set up your account categories on the **G/L Account Categories** page, you can choose the **Generate Financial Reports** action and update the underlying financial reports for the core financial reports.
 The next time you run one of these reports, such as the **Balance Statement** report, new totals, and subentries are added.